romaninsh/dorm/docs/src/9-associated-entities.md

 }
 ```

-DORM will automatically understand, which fields you have changed (stock)
+Vantage will automatically understand, which fields you have changed (stock)
 and will only update those fields.
-DORM will also delete the row from
+Vantage will also delete the row from
 both "product" and "inventory" tables if stock is 0.

-Your code remains intuitive, while DORM takes care of the rest, but
+Your code remains intuitive, while Vantage takes care of the rest, but
 lets make the code even better:

 ```rust